rjury-sumo/sumo-telegraf-examples/readme.md

 ![component hierarchy](docs/telegraf-components-hr.png "component hierarchy")

-### Custom hierarchy by business tags
+### Custom hierarchy by business tags: service/environment/component
 If you refer to the [hr-example.json](./explore/hr-example.json) you will see we can create a heirarchy that includes some of our business level tags (such as application or environment), then split out the compoents with a node for each component type such as os-linux.

 ![Business tag hierarchy](docs/telegraf-service-explore.png "Business tag hierarchy")

 ## Stack Linking
-Once you have decided on the key tag dimensions to build your hierarchy you can work on stack linking custom content.
+Once you have built your hierarchy you can work on stack linking custom content.
 Two example hierarchies and upload scripts can be found in the ./explore folder.

+### stack linking to entities
 Ideally we would start with base level node home dashbaord say for a linux host or database instance.
 This should be stack linked to the lowest level such as _sourcehost.
 Here is an example [linux home page](dashboards/1-linux-host-overview.json) for any os-linux component instance.

 Next you can create more high level views to stack to higher levels of the hierarchy.
 For example the [topn](dashboards/2-linux-top-n.json) will show just the highest cpu nodes , fullest disk volumes etc.